RahathCherukuri/Synchronous-Network-Connection-iOS--key-value-pairs/README.md

 The app send the key-value pairs to the server and recieves the response from the server.

+Functionality:

+1. Sends the key, value pairs to the server.
+2. Receives the response from the server.

 You can use the following to make this look pretty:

 1. MBProgressHUD: Displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.